 5: Choose a house and buy it

-After you select a house, you will be have a personal Transaction Coordinator from Roofstock review with you the next steps.
+After you select a house, you will have a personal Transaction Coordinator from Roofstock review with you the next steps.
 They will be available to answer any questions you have and can walk you through all steps of the process if you ever get confused.

 6: Sign the initial Purchasing Contract

-Within a couple days, Roofstock will send you a Purchasing Contract to sign electronically.
+Within a couple of days, Roofstock will send you a Purchasing Contract to sign electronically.
 You can have a lawyer go over it with you if you’d like.

 7: Connect with providers for all necessary services

-Once you choose a house, you’ll need to choose a Mortgage lender, Insurance company, and Property Manager.
+Once you choose a house, you’ll need to choose a Mortgage lender, an Insurance company, and Property Manager.